ECE 209: Circuits and Electronics Laboratory

 • Again, see the lab report writing resources for more information about the contents of a good lab report.

 Students must attend all labs.
-If a lab needs to be missed, arrangements should be made with me at least 24 hours prior to the lab so that the lab work can be made up.
-I reserve the right to determine when make-up work is allowed.
+If a lab needs to be missed, arrangements should be made with the instructor at least 24 hours prior to the lab so that the lab work can be made up.
+The instructor reserves the right to determine when make-up work is allowed.
 Students are responsible for all assignments, change of assignments, announcements, and other course-related materials.

-I will not accept late lab reports unless prior arrangements (at least 24 hours in advance) have been made.
+Late lab reports will not be accepted unless prior (i.e., at least 24 hours in advance) arrangements have been made with the instructor.

 Likewise, students may help each other outside of class when completing the pre-lab assignments, but the assignment submissions should reflect individual work and not any sort of collaboration.

-Any written material turned in to me (lab reports, pre-labs, exams, etc.) falls under the purview of the University and the ECE Honor System rules.
-If a lab report does not represent a group’s understanding of the material or a pre-lab or exam does not represent an individual’s understanding of the material, I will consider it to be an honor code violation.
-In these cases, I must report the incident to the ECE department.
+Any written material turned in to the instructor (lab reports, pre-labs, exams, etc.) falls under the purview of the University and the ECE Honor System rules.
+If a lab report does not represent a group’s understanding of the material or a pre-lab or exam does not represent an individual’s understanding of the material, it will be considered to be an honor code violation.
+In these cases, the incident must be reported to the ECE department.

 Students with disabilities that have been certified by the Office for Disability Services will be appropriately accommodated and should inform the instructor as soon as possible of their needs.